Today is mega exciting as I’m covering the rotator cuff, acute and chronic injuries, and injury prevention and treatment.

-Many injuries can crop up from training, such as strains and sprains, nerve irritation, ligament ruptures and even full thickness tears can all occur in the gym.
-A lot of these injuries tend to arise from overtraining or attempting to lift too heavy, especially damage to the rotator cuff.
-That is why it is important to train correctly and know how to recognise an injury.
+Many injuries can crop up from training, such as strains and sprains, nerve irritation, ligament ruptures, and even full-thickness tears can all occur in the gym.
+A lot of these injuries tend to arise from overtraining or attempting to lift too heavy, especially rotator cuff injuries.
+That is why it is essential to train correctly and know how to recognise an injury.

 When lifting with poor technique, you’ll likely recruit smaller muscles to assist the lift, which cant handle the greater workload.

 The Rotator Cuff

 There are four muscles in the rotator cuff:

 The rotator cuff muscles work together to help stabilise the shoulder.
 They all attach to different parts of the upper portion of your arm, also known as the humerus.

 Rotator cuff injuries are nasty, long-winded and can be very debilitating!
 We can obtain rotator cuff injuries in various ways.
 One of the most common ways is through trauma such as falling on an outstretched arm, or weightlifting incorrectly.

 A complete tear in the rotator cuff is possible, and will usually require surgery

 Tendinopathy is where the tendon becomes inflamed or irritated and symptoms are a dull achy pain.
 This type of injury often arises from overuse or making repetitive overhead motions, which can be made worse with overhead reaching (end limits of flexion), abduction of the arm and internal rotation or when placing your hand behind your back.
 So ladies if your struggling to do up your bras this could be an indication that something is going on with your cuff.
 In comparison to a traumatic tear to your shoulder tendinopathy usually will present with a much more gradual onset.